Coronavirus Universal Credit & Benefits

-Put simply, this is your opportunity to start paying into a workplace pension scheme via your pay packet - with the added bonus of both your employer and the Government making contributions.
+Put simply, it's an opportunity to boost your retirement savings using a workplace pension scheme, with the benefit of your employer and the Government also putting in money.

-You won't be able to access this pension pot until at least age 55.
-Until then it'll be held for you by a pension provider.
+You won't be able to access this pension pot until you are at least 55 years old.
+Until then, a pension company or scheme will hold it for you.

-First of all, it depends on how much you earn as you pay a percentage of your wage - so the more you earn, the more you pay in.
-The minimum percentage you'll have to pay is also rising over the next couple of years.
+It depends on how much you earn, since you contribute a percentage of your pay – the more you earn, the more you pay in.
+The minimum percentage for contributions increased in April 2019.

 |6 Apr 2018 - 5 Apr 2019||2.4%||0.6%||2%||5%|

 |Before 6 Apr 2018||0.8%||0.2%||1%||2%|

 Your employer may already have a more generous pension scheme, in which case these minimums are irrelevant.

 Also bear in mind that your employer can set higher contribution rates than the auto-enrolment minimum, so you could end up paying more.
 But your employer cannot set the contribution rate so high that it acts as a deterrent for employees to contribute – if this happens, it may be investigated by the Pensions Regulator.

 Most people receive tax relief from the Government on their pension contributions.

 Tax relief is essentially a refund of the tax you originally paid on cash put into your pension, at your usual rate of income tax – 20%, 40% or 45%.